 Back then, of course, all sewing would have been done by hand.
-In fact, it wasn’t until the 19th century that the sewing machine was invented and that sewn products could be produced on a much bigger scale.
-The 2oth century saw a rise in technology and we began to see mass production of items like clothing.
+In fact, it wasn’t until the 19th century that the sewing machine was invented and that sewn product could be produced on a much bigger scale.
+The 2oth century saw a rise in technology, and we began to see the mass production of items like clothing.

 The first sewing machine was invented in the 19th century and has led to many more advanced versions over the years.
 Photo on Visualhunt

 That said, hand sewing is still seen as a skill and is practised around the world.

 Sewing is often associated with clothing and household linens, but it is also used in a variety of industries like bookbinding, shoemaking, and sailmaking.
 Sewing is particularly popular in the manufacturing of sporting goods like badged football shirts or other sponsored sportswear.